Skip to main content

 How does the diff checker work?

-It compares your two texts line by line using an LCS (Longest Common Subsequence) algorithm, the same approach used by Git.
+It compares your two texts line by line using an LCS (Longest Common Subsequence) algorithm.
 Added lines show in green, deleted lines in red, and unchanged lines appear uncoloured.
+Git shows the same kind of line-by-line view, though its default uses the related Myers algorithm.

 Is my text sent to a server?